SpektraSystems/Check-Point-Labs/README.md

 email.
  * Azure Login Username Password: This is just to look at azure infrastructure (Read access).
  * CCSE/CCSA Host DNS Name: You’d use this to take RDP of the Host Machine.
- * CCSE/CCSA Host Credentials: Username and password for the host.
+ * CCSE/CCSA Host Credentials: Username and password for the host to take remote desktop.
 ![](images/image4.png)
-6. At any point, if you miss the lab details, you can always click on Launch lab during the lab duration and this will open up web page with lab details.
+6. At any point, if you close the lab details web browser, you can always click on Launch lab during the lab duration and this will open up web page with lab details.
 <a name="Exercise1-op2"></a>
-# Exercise 1 Option-2: Register via Custom Invite
+## Register via Custom Invite
 1. You’d have received an automated invite to launch the Lab.
 Click on Launch Lab, Once you’re ready to start the lab.
 ![](images/image5.png)